codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/CRUD-cb92.md

 | **D**elete | equals to the _DELETE_ SQL keyword |

-In the following section, we are going to create a *db_guitars_collection* database together with its table and begin to manipulate the data with the _INSERT_ keyword.
+In the following section, we are going to create a `guitars_collection` database together with its table and begin to manipulate the data with the _INSERT_ keyword.

+But first, complete the first challenge!